Durgulel the Great

 Durgulel the Great was the legendary ruler of Alania in the 11th century, under whom the Kingdom reached the peak of its power and economic prosperity.

 Biography

 Durgulel was born in the early XI century.
 He was the son of the previous ruler of Alania, Gabriel.
 His sister was Borena of Alania, the second wife of the Georgian king Bagrat IV.
 This strengthened the allied relations between the Alans and Georgians.
 Under Durgulel, Alania reached its peak.
-In the 1060s, Durgulel led a successful campaign against Arran,Ganja.
+In the 1060s, Durgulel led a successful campaign against Arran, Ganja, Azerbaijan.

 Georgian chronicles report that after the victory at Arran, Durgulel paid a visit to Bagrat IV, he also arranged an audience for his sister Borena.
 After which a large feast took place in Kutaisi.
 After the Georgian-Seljuk Wars began, Durgulel sent 40,000 Alan warriors to help fight the Seljuks.
 Under his rule, Alania was also an ally of the Byzantine Empire.
 In 1071, Durgulel sent Alanian soldiers to help Byzantium in the Battle for Manzikert.